Skip to content

 2. Supply Chain Complexity

-Impact: May require Leaders-level tools regardless of base quadrant
+Impact: May require Lean-level tools regardless of base quadrant

 Factors: Multi-tier dependencies, critical vendors, geopolitical constraints